Âé¶ąąú˛ú

 "I don't think there are No. 1s, everyone is here to make plays and try to win," he said Wednesday, via the team's official transcript.
 "That's ultimately the goal for the team and for the organization."

-"I think over my time, I got a chance to play all over the place," he said.
+"I think over my time, I got a chance to play all over the place," Waddle said.
 "So I think that helps just knowing the offense inside and out, being able to put me in different spots.
 I think that's always helpful, just being able to go around and play different positions."

 It's a solid group that looks significantly better with Waddle's name at the top.